Answer Keys

 PART 3

 17 indisputable.
-The context makes it clear that the word has to have negative prefix.
+The context makes it clear that the word has to have a negative prefix.
 The meaning of the word is “beyond doubt, not open to question”.
 Mind the spelling and use the right negative prefix.
-If it is not clear whether to use negative prefix or not, try skipping this word and finishing the rest of the sentence to understand it better.
+If it is not clear whether to use a negative prefix or not, try skipping this word and finishing the rest of the sentence to understand it better.

 18 rigorous.
 Harsh, accurate and very strict.
-Do not omit ‘u’ at the end as you are supposed to stick to BrE spelling.
+Do not omit ‘u’ at the end, as you are supposed to stick to BrE spelling.

 19 dedication.
 A noun is needed here.
 Note the preposition ‘to‘ used with ‘dedication‘.